MicrosoftDocs/win32/desktop-src/SecAuthN/session-tickets.md

 ---
-Description: 'Instead of sending the encrypted session keys to both of the principals, the KDC sends both the client''s and the server''s copies of the session key to the client.' ms.assetid: '6b20ab30-2cd9-4f2e-a26b-316980c4bc78'
+Description: Instead of sending the encrypted session keys to both of the principals, the KDC sends both the clients and the servers copies of the session key to the client. ms.assetid: 6b20ab30-2cd9-4f2e-a26b-316980c4bc78
 title: Session Tickets
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Session Tickets